(Afro|Algo)futures is a mentoring programme for early career Black artists who want to explore the creative potential of live coding.

 [The] AlgoMech Festival of Algorithmic and Mechanical movement celebrates a future that is not just about using new technologies to make music, but to unmake it.
 It’s all about getting into the guts of how music is made, showing code running in real time, taking machines and systems apart to show their workings, and opening up technologies to alternative uses.” - Wire Magazine

 The 2019 Invisible Worlds Residency was open to all artists, scientists, creators and makers, to explore phenomena beyond our senses: too vast, too small, too fast, too slow or too far away in space or time.

 Viruscraft is a research project combining tangible interfaces, craft and computer games to explore how viruses jump from one host species to another, working with Dr. Ben Longdon.

-Together with Prof Matthew Higgins (university of Oxford), we've been developing two minigames about malaria mitigation for installations at the Royal Society Summer Exhibition 2018.
+Together with Prof Matthew Higgins (university of Oxford), we developed two minigames about malaria mitigation for installations at the Royal Society Summer Exhibition 2018.

 Together with Seirian Sumner at University College London, we made an open source game to allow people to build their own wasp society.
 Players can toy with the limits of biology and test the resilience of their wasp social structures when environmental catastrophes hit.

-Invisible Worlds Residencies are a collaboration between the Eden Project and FoAM.
+Invisible Worlds Residencies were a collaboration between the Eden Project and FoAM (now called Then Try This).
 Three residencies were chosen to take place throughout 2018: Disintigrated Rock by Rosanna Martin, ...and then we see if we will be friends by Katharina Hauke and Till Bovermann, and Ferment! by Hoon Kim, Sean Meaden and Elizabeth Fortnum.